Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power Electronics-Dominated Power Systems: Detailed Mathematical Description of Converters for Simulation

-The Scenario B system frequency follows a standard second order step response with a damping value around 50\%, with a brief inversion between 0.5--0.75s; this corroborates the assertion that droop controlled GFMs add to the damping of the system \cite{lasseter_grid-forming_2020}.
+The Scenario B system frequency is second order with a damping value around 50\%; the dominant mode damping is increased according to Table \ref{tab:9 Bus Results}.
 From Fig. \ref{fig:9 bus device frequencies}, it is obvious that the three devices are not broadly synchronized immediately following the disturbance.
-The large GFM frequency changes are the cause of the average frequency inversion (Fig. \ref{fig:9 bus varied inertia}) just after the perturbation.
-The bedrock assumption of average system frequency metrics is that all devices have similar frequency trajectories\cite{sauer_power_2017,lasseter_grid-forming_2020}; these results show this assumption is no longer valid with GFM devices.

-The Scenario C frequency exhibits overshoot, but a smoother recovery; i.e. the concavity in the green trace from t = 1.5--2.5s is the inverse of the expected second order recovery.
-This system frequency trace is not representative of an over-damped second order system, nor a critically damped system which would follow a far more gradual trajectory to the settling frequency.
-The GFM devices are acting too quickly for all of the devices to remain synchronized during the first 0.5 s following the perturbation.
-In Scenario D, with all GFM devices, the system frequency follows a typical first order response where overshoot and similar frequency oscillations are absent.
-The device frequencies show that with all GFM, the devices maintain a general synchronization throughout the recovery.
+Scenario C frequency exhibits overshoot, but a quasi-first order recovery; i.e. the concavity in the green trace from t = 1.5--2.5 s is the inverse of the expected second order recovery.
+The GFM device frequencies change too rapidly for the devices to remain loosely synchronized during the first 0.5 s following the perturbation.
+With all GFM devices (D), the system frequency follows a first order response with overshoot and frequency oscillations absent.